 MoSCoW is a prioritization method that stands for must, should, could, and won’t.
 This method is used to determine what features need to be completed first, which features will come later, and which features to cut entirely.
 Identifying the essential requirements for your product up front dramatically reduces scope creep.
 Often as a project progresses, more features come into the light, and if you can’t scale back the features in the should have or could have sections of your MoSCoW matrix, it could blow up the MVP.
 The MoSCoW method keeps the scope of your project on track, and if too many features are unnecessarily deemed a priority, the timeline, the budget, and the ability to achieve business goals suffer.

 Another helpful method for determining your MVP’s core features is to use a prioritization matrix.

 Using a prioritization matrix, like the example above, can help you make the final decision about what features are necessary for your MVP.

 While you’re planning and prioritizing the features for your MVP, there are several things you need to keep in mind.

 Wants and needs are two very different things.
 Asking yourself this question will help you give thoughtful consideration to each feature and how it fits into the MoSCoW matrix.
 Implementing too many user-requested features too soon can harm the user experience and take away from the overall purpose of the product.

-If you haven’t grown a substantial user-base for your product, some of your wishlist features won’t be useful to your users yet.
+If you haven’t grown a substantial user-base for your product, some of your wishlist features won’t be useful yet.
 Include these features in your product roadmap for future iterations of the app.

 Receiving user feedback is essential for a mobile app MVP.
-Insight from user feedback helps your product team make research-based decisions about each stage of development, as well as what features to prioritize in subsequent iterations of the app.
+Insight from user feedback helps your product team make research-based decisions about each stage of development, as well as what features to prioritize in future iterations of the app.

 A product roadmap is central for guiding the strategic direction of your mobile app.
 A roadmap is not set in stone, rather it changes over time, especially in agile development.
 In fact, your product roadmap should be built to accommodate change.